Polanas/ECS/README.md

 * User-friendly API
 * Support of injection, system groups, prefabs and events

+> Note: don't forget to build in RELEASE when you don't need additional checks and helpful exceptions.

 ## Usage overview
 ### World
 A world stores entites, components, filters, etc.